Constella-OS/constella-desktop/README.md

 ## Feedback / Contributing

-To contribute or with feedback, pls [reach out to me](https://x.com/tejasthesharma)
+To contribute or with feedback, pls [reach out to me](https://x.com/tejasthesharma) (just made an X account for ease)

 ## AI Context Manager